MacksMind/human_readable/README.md

 # HumanReadable

-Human readable random tokens with limited ambiguous characters.
+Human readable random tokens without ambiguous characters, and optional Emoji support.

 Focus is readability in poor conditions or from potentially damaged printed documents rather than cryptographic uses.
 Despite this focus, SecureRandom is used to help avoid collisions.